-CEVA/EGL I B.V. (formerly known as Coöperatieve CEVA/EGL I B.A.) is a private company with limited liability organized under the laws of The Netherlands, incorporated on July 19, 2007.
+Coöperatieve CEVA/EGL I B.A. is a cooperative organized under the laws of The Netherlands, incorporated on 19 July 2007.
 It is registered with the Dutch Chamber of Commerce under number 34279531 and the address of its registered office is Siriusdreef 20, 2132 WT Hoofddorp, The Netherlands.